openmovementproject/openmovement/Downloads/AX3/omsummary.md

 * SleepEfficiency: The percentage of the total time in bed accounted as part of the total sleep time.

-### Exporting sleep times using Excel
+### Detail: Transforming sleep diary times using Excel

 This section describes the transformation from a sleep diary to the `sleep.times.csv` file that the summary tool requires.
 This is how the template `_TEMPLATE.sleep.times.xltx` file is configured.
-You may use that file by copying in the sleep diary data in the first sheet, and exporting the second sheet as `.CSV` format and ensuring the file has the extensions ".sleep.times.csv".

 Where the source format in `Sheet1` tab is: